annisafahira9/sql-healthcare-data-modeling/README.md

 ✨ Example Analytical Queries
 This project includes SQL queries answering common hospital analytics questions:

-1. Average Charges by Department
+1. Encounter volume and costs by month

-SELECT d.department_name, AVG(f.total_charges) AS avg_charges
-FROM fact_encounter f
-JOIN dim_department d ON f.department_id = d.department_id
-GROUP BY d.department_name;

-2. Encounters Per Provider

-SELECT p.provider_name, COUNT(*) AS encounter_count
-FROM fact_encounter f
-JOIN dim_provider p ON f.provider_id = p.provider_id
-GROUP BY p.provider_name;

-3. Daily Encounter & Revenue Summary

-SELECT dd.date_value, COUNT(*) AS total_encounters, SUM(f.total_charges) AS total_revenue
-FROM fact_encounter f
-JOIN dim_date dd ON f.date_id = dd.date_id
-GROUP BY dd.date_value;
+2. Top encounter reasons by total cost

+3. Procedure volume and base cost by month

+4. Most common procedures and total base cost

 🔥 Goals of This Project
 - Demonstrate dimensional modeling skills
 - Build a clean star schema optimized for BI tools
 - Show SQL capability beyond simple queries
-- Prepare for analytics engineering and data engineering roles
-- Create a professional portfolio project for recruiters

 📁 How to Run This Project
-- Install SQLite or open a GUI (DB Browser or DBeaver).
+- Install SQLite.
+- Import ALL CSV files into staging tables using SQLite .import.
-- Run schema.sql to create all tables.
+- Run ALL schema.sql files to create all tables.
-- Run sample_data.sql to load test data.
 - Run queries.sql to execute analytical queries.

 📄 License